brandonjp/tidal-playlist-maker/README.md

 You can see the result here: https://tidal.com/browse/playlist/1b408b0b-c6b8-4699-a7ca-6452ed682c33 (which I thought would only 420 tracks but it's 436 🤷‍♀️)

+## example 3: tracks & duplicates

+Let's say you want every version of one particular song...

+`python3 ./tidallister.py -T="Virtual Insanity" -Q=100`

+👆 that line would generate a playlist with this 👇:
+ * tracks matching "Virtual Insanity" from different artists
+ * with a maximum of 100 total tracks

+You can see the resulting playlist here: https://tidal.com/browse/playlist/f97cb865-e249-4ff0-9136-29b02975aba5

+A `-T` or `--tracks` search is actually just the same as a `-K` or `--keywords` search.
+The `--tracks` option is just a shortcut because I kept forgetting `keywords` would find tracks.

+Since the default check for duplicates removes any text in brackets/parens, that means all of the following would be considered the same song.
+Only the first match found would be added and the rest would be discarded as duplicates:
+ * Virtual Insanity by Jamiroquai
+ * Virtual Insanity (Remastered) by Jamiroquai
+ * Virtual Insanity (Bklava Remix) by Jamiroquai
+ * Virtual Insanity (Salaam Remi Remix) by Jamiroquai
+ * Virtual Insanity (Bklava Remix - Radio Edit) by Jamiroquai
+ * Virtual Insanity (Live at the Verona Amphitheatre, Italy, 2002) by Jamiroquai

+So what if you wanted to collect ALL of those versions, even if they might be duplicates?
+Use `-AD=1` or `--allowdupes=1`

+`python3 ./tidallister.py -T="Virtual Insanity" -Q=100 -AD=true`

+👆 that line would generate a playlist with this 👇:
+ * tracks matching "Virtual Insanity" from different artists
+ * with a maximum of 100 total tracks
+ * including duplicates (but not exact name dupes)

+You can see the resulting playlist here: https://tidal.com/browse/playlist/00e81116-9be3-4712-a223-651e3d32c54e

+Allowing Dupes would mean that anything in parenthesis in the track name will be used to consider if the track is a duplicate.
+So when `-AD=1` (or true or anything but false), then you'll get live and remastered and remix versions.
+Some duplicates are still removed.
+For example, if "Virtual Insanity (Remastered) by Jamiroquai" shows up in the search multiple times because it appears on multiple albums, then it will only be added once.

 ## options

 You can view options by running: `python3 tidallister.py --help`